How to Lead People without the Title

 You don’t need a position or a title to be a leader.
 You have a sphere of influence, which is that circle of people around you in your personal and business lives.

 People need your leadership.
 Recognize opportunities to use your power within your own sphere.
-Identify those times when you have a clear idea of where things should go but you normally sit back and let it happen.
+Identify those times when you have a clear idea of what should be done but you normally hold back.